seshagiriippili/packer-ami-pipeline/README.md

 General steps for usage:

-1. Provistion and push the CodeCommit repository using the files from the codecommit directory in this project.
+1. Deploy Cloudformation template for necessary IAM service roles.
-2. Deploy Cloudformation template for necessary IAM roles.
+2. Deploy Cloudformation template to build pipeline, repository and project.
-3. Deploy Cloudformation template to build pipeline and refence created CodeCommit and IAM roles.
+3. Provision and push the CodeCommit repository using the files from the codecommit directory in this project.
-4. Push a change or manually run CodePipeline to build a new AMI.
+4. Push a change or manually run CodePipeline to build a new AMI to the deploy branch on the CodeCommit repository.

 ### Limitations
 - CodeBuild does not run inside your VPC, which makes the Packer SSH access